Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Apprentice.md

  * The Linux partition which starts on sector `2048`
  * The Linux partition which starts on sector `360448`

-Lets check them in that order.
+Let's check them in that order.

 ### Mount the partitions

-Lets create a directory to mount the partions on
+Let's create a directory to mount the partions on
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2022/Forensics/Sleuthkit_Apprentice]
 └─$ sudo mkdir /mnt/pico_disk